ethereum/homestead-guide/source/network/test-networks.rst

   > balance = web3.fromWei(eth.getBalance(primary), "ether");

-This should return ``7.5`` indicating you have that much ether in your account.
-The reason we had to put such a large number in the alloc section of your genesis file is because the "balance" field takes a number in wei which is the smallest denomination of the Ethereum currency ether (see _`Ether`).
+This should return ``20`` indicating you have that much ether in your account.
+The reason we had to put such a large number in the alloc section of your genesis file is because the "balance" field takes a number in wei which is the smallest denomination of the Ethereum currency ether (see :ref:`Ether`).

 * https://www.reddit.com/r/ethereum/comments/3kdnus/question_about_private_chain_mining_dont_upvote/